yugabyte/yugabyte-db/docs/content/preview/yugabyte-voyager/migrate/live-migrate.md

 {{< /warning >}}

-After migration verification, stop [archiving changes](#archive-changes).
+After migration verification, stop [archiving changes](#archive-changes-optional).

 ## Limitations

 - Schema changes on the source Oracle database will not be recognized during the live migration.
 - Tables without primary key are not supported.
 - Truncating a table on the source database is not taken into account; you need to manually truncate tables on your YugabyteDB cluster.
-- Some Oracle datatypes are unsupported - NCHAR, NVARCHAR, VARRAY, BLOB, CLOB, and NCLOB.
+- Some Oracle datatypes are unsupported - User Defined Types (UDT), NCHAR, NVARCHAR, VARRAY, BLOB, CLOB, and NCLOB.
-- Case-sensitive table names or column names are partially supported. yb-voyager converts them to case-insensitive names.
+- Case-sensitive table names or column names are partially supported.
+YugabyteDB Voyager converts them to case-insensitive names.
 For example, an "Accounts" table in a source Oracle database is migrated as `accounts` (case-insensitive) to a YugabyteDB database.
-- Reserved keywords such as table name, or column names are unsupported.
+- Reserved keywords such as "group", "user", and so on, as table names, or column names are unsupported.
+- Tables or column names having more than 30 characters are not supported.